 Yura is a young boy whose family leaves Tokyo to live with his grandmother in the snowy countryside.
 Not only must he fit in at a new school, but it's a Christian one.
-At first he is puzzled when he and his classmates are called to worship, but he gradually adjusts to his new environment.
+At first he is puzzled when he and his classmates are called to "worship", but he gradually adjusts to his new environment.
 One day, in the middle of a prayer, he sees a very small Jesus appear before him.
 Each wish Yura makes to Jesus comes true, and he starts to have faith in the power of the Lord.

-Khalil is a rootless young man who lives on the edge of town, where the industrial estates merge into the river and the marshes.
-Khalil gets by as best he can and spends his time with an old poacher, who shares a house on the riverbank with a brother who he hasn't spoken to in years.
+Khalil is a young man without roots who lives on the edge of town, where the industrial estates merge into the river and the marshes.
+Khalil gets by as best he can and spends his time with an old poacher, who shares a house on the riverbank with a brother he hasn't spoken to in years.
 On the banks of the marshes, the tides mark the time for love and heartbreak, friendship and revenge.

 In 19th century rural Vietnam, 14-year-old May becomes the third wife of wealthy landowner Hung.
 Soon she learns that she can only gain status by asserting herself as a woman who can give birth to a male child.
 May's hope to change her status turns into a real and tantalizing possibility when she gets pregnant.
 Faced with forbidden love and its devastating consequences, May finally comes to an understanding of the brutal truth: the options available to her are few and far between.